jaigane6387/jaigane6387/README.md

 </p>

-Welcome to my GitHub profile! 👋 I'm Jai Ganesh Nagidi, a dedicated data scientist with a passion for innovation and a drive to make an impact.
-Currently, I'm actively seeking full-time opportunities in the United States to further explore the exciting realms of data science and generative AI.
+Welcome to my GitHub profile! 👋

+I'm Jai Ganesh Nagidi, a dedicated data scientist with a passion for innovation and a drive to make an impact.
+Currently, I'm actively seeking full-time or internship opportunities in the United States to further explore the exciting realms of data science and generative AI.

 🔍 **About Me**